 Yes, just five minutes.
 It can make a world of difference.
 Try developing a meditation practice—all you need is a quiet place and a chair or floor.
 Minimize distractions, get comfortable, and sit quietly for five minutes.
 Focus on your breath and breath slowly in and out of your nose.
 When your mind begins to wander, bring your focus back to your breath.

 Not so into meditation?
 No problem.
 Try taking a one-minute nap or simply dishing out an act of kindness.
 Here are some other easy, practical ways you can de-stress in minutes at no cost!

 Guys, “forest bathing” is actually a thing.
 Being in nature improves your mental health so instead of sitting at your desk for lunch, reap the benefits of getting outside.
 Most cities and towns have at least one green space, whether it’s a park or trails.
-Do a workout with a friend or plan a picnic, hike, or ultimate frisbee game.
-It’s free and you’ll de-stress with social time and exercise all at the same time.
-And hey, if you really want to maximize your forest bathing experience, plan a camping weekend to explore a national park.
+Even getting outside for a quick 15 minute walk around the block to get some fresh air does wonders.
+And hey, if you really want to maximize your forest bathing experience, safely plan a camping weekend to explore a national park.

 13. Smile often!

 A smile can improve your mood and reduce stress.
 So, turn the corners of your mouth upward, even if you don’t mean it.
 Only good things can ensue!

 14. Sit up straight